 What is procrastination?

-Quite simply procrastination is the avoidance of doing a task which needs to be accomplished.
+Quite simply procrastination is the avoidance of doing a task that needs to be accomplished.
 This repetitious behaviour can lead to feelings of guilt, inadequacy, anxiety, depression and self-doubt among students.
 The consequences of procrastination can be quite devastating for students as it can compromise their chances of academic success.

-- Do you ever find yourself sitting at your computer staring off into space, or surfing the net instead of researching your project; or simply avoiding work and just not getting important stuff done?
+- Do you ever find yourself sitting at your computer staring off into space, or surfing the net instead of researching your project, or simply avoiding work and just not getting important stuff done?

 - Do you ever become so anxious or frustrated at the start of a new assignment that you end up avoiding the stress by putting it off and doing something else?